Skip to content

 We also predict that there will be more of a shared risk between brands and influencers.
 This will take the form of alternative fee structures that are gaining traction beyond the influencer market and even entering the traditional CPC campaign category.
 These revised compensation models will be based on performance and focus on meeting campaign-specific objectives and benchmarks rather than influencers charging based on the number of followers they have (vanity metric).
 As these agreements become more popular, we will end up in a more mutually aligned market where brands pay for the value they receive, and influencers are compensated for the value they add.
 When incentives are aligned with brands and influencers, influencers usually work more diligently to meet campaign goals, which leads to better results for the brand.

-In addition to the new capabilities that performance tracking solutions will bring to strengthen the influencer market, we also expect the proliferation of solutions that allow for deeper insight levels rather than merely top-line metrics such as impressions and clicks.
+In addition to the new capabilities that performance-tracking solutions will bring to strengthen the influencer market, we also expect the proliferation of solutions that allow for deeper insight levels rather than merely top-line metrics such as impressions and clicks.
 This will be in the form of parameters that offer granularity in the same way Facebook does.
 Such improvements will significantly raise the potential and use case spectrum that influencer marketing avails itself to.
 These new developments will ensure that influencers become a valuable asset in the marketer’s existing options portfolio.

 Find Out About Our Jewish Marketing Services